yeehaa123/elab/h2020/proposal/OverLab_DH_Johanna.md

 - of scholé and ascholía
 - to create an independent place outside the department structure of the university
 - a room that enables, allows to experiment

+## OverTools - Towards open Methodolgy through refining models of Self-Reflexivity and Self-Analysis.
+### Analyzing open innovation dynamics in public-private-civic partnerships.

+#### OverTools - tools for interdisciplinary research methodology
+- Self-Analysis as a mode of reflection
+- Tools for public-private-civic partnerships geared at realizing innovative ICTs
+-

 *tags: design thinking, self-reflexivity, sustainable environment, collaboration, inclusion, amateurism, learning culture, motivation and integreation*